About the Product suggestions report

-- Set the right price: The Product suggestions report gives you up to 5 benchmark prices for each product.
-This information may provide useful context as you decide how you would like to price products you advertise on Google Shopping.
+- Set the right price: The Product suggestions report gives you up to five benchmark prices for each product.
+This information may provide useful context as you decide how you would like to price products that you advertise on Shopping ads.

 How it works

-The Product suggestions report shows you the most popular items on Google Shopping in your target country, that you did not get impressions on, in the last 7 days.
-It doesn't include brands that are only offered by one merchant.
+The Product suggestions report shows you the most popular items on Shopping ads in your target country, that you did not get impressions on, in the last seven days.
+It does not include brands that are only offered by one merchant.

-Here's the information you'll find in the report:
+Here's the information that you'll find in the report:

-- Rank: The popularity of the item on Google Shopping, based on user clicks and other indicators.
+- Rank: The popularity of the item on Shopping ads, based on user clicks and other indicators.
 In the list of 100 items, 1 is most popular and 100 is least popular in the report.

-- Image: A sample main image provided in the 'image link' attribute by merchants on Google Shopping.
+- Image: A sample main image provided in the 'image link' attribute by merchants on Shopping ads.

 - Brand: The product's manufacturer.

-- Title: A sample title for the product provided in the 'title' attribute by merchants on Google Shopping.
+- Title: A sample title for the product provided in the 'title' attribute by merchants on Shopping ads.

-- Description: A sample description for the product provided in the 'description' attribute by merchants on Google Shopping.
+- Description: A sample description for the product provided in the 'description' attribute by merchants on Shopping ads.

-- Category: The Google product category that this item belongs to on Google Shopping.
+- Category: The Google product category that this item belongs to on Shopping ads.

-- Benchmark Prices: Up to 5 prices for this product in ads that are currently listed on Google Shopping.
-These values do not include shipping cost.
+- Benchmark Prices: Up to five prices for this product in ads that are currently listed on Shopping ads.
+These values do not include delivery cost.

-You can download the results of the report into a CSV file by clicking the Download button in the top right corner of the report table.
+You can download the results of the report in a CSV file by clicking the Download button in the top right-hand corner of the report table.

-- Retailer specializing in a specific category: Consider searching for results based on a narrow Google product category, like 'Home & Garden > Plants > Trees'.
+- Retailer specialising in a specific category: Consider searching for results based on a narrow Google product category, such as 'Home & Garden > Plants > Trees'.
 You'll get a focused understanding of product popularity in a very specific category.